tokencard/contracts/README.md

  - *local variables* - to functions should start without an underscore
  - *public contract scoped variables* - should start without an underscore
  - *public functions* - should start without an underscore
- - *crud functions* - when there exists multiple actions on the same variable we will use the suffix to illustrate the action, for example : `dailySpendLimitSet`, and `dailySpendLimitUpdate`
+ - *crud functions* - when there exist multiple actions on the same variable we will use the suffix to illustrate the action, for example : `dailySpendLimitSet`, and `dailySpendLimitUpdate`

 ## Solidity code in the `/contracts/` folder

 It should be noted that this codebase makes heavy use of inheritance.

 [wallet.sol](/contracts/wallet.sol) is the primary *Consumer Contract Wallet* contract that helps user's secure their funds.
 The Wallet communicates with the *oracle*, the controllers, and other ERC20 contracts; see([wallet inhertiance digram](/docs/wallet.inheritance.png)).